davidajnered/simple-post-preview/readme.txt

 This widget lets you create a push for any post you like.
 It can create two kinds of pushes, both dynamic and static ones.
 A dynamic push is a push that shows the latest post from a category you select.
 It will automatically update it for you.
 To create a dymanic push simply select a category from the category drop down.To create a static push you select the post you want to show from the post drop down instead.
 This push will never change unless you reconfigure the widget.

-For more updated information see http://davidajnered.dev/blog/simple-post-preview/
+For more updated information see http://davidajnered.dev/simple-post-preview/

 What's in the future?
 - javascript for admin UI

-If you have an idea for improvement feel free to send me an email.
+If you have an idea for improvement feel free to send me an email at davidajnered@gmail.com.
 Feedback is always appreciated.
-If you want to add code yourself you can fork Simple Post Preview on github (https://github.com/davidajnered/simple-post-preview), add the code and send me a pull request.
+If you want to add some code yourself you can fork Simple Post Preview on github (https://github.com/davidajnered/simple-post-preview).
+Make your change and send me a pull request.

 == Installation ==